 In an effort to more fully understand the conduct at issue and in an attempt to locate more assets, the Receiver will continue to conduct interviews and/or depositions of parties and third parties with knowledge.

-The Receiver will also continue the operations of all ongoing businesses of the continue to market properties for sale and entertain offers for purchase.
+The Receiver will also continue the operations of all ongoing businesses of the Receivership Entities to maintain and, if possible, enhance their value.
+The Receiver will continue to market properties for sale and entertain offers for purchase.